 - if you are taking any prescription or nonprescription medicine, herbal preparation, or dietary supplement

 - if you have allergies to medicines, foods, or other substances

 - if you have difficulty swallowing or certain stomach or bowel problems (eg, severe constipation), or if you have had stomach or bowel surgery

 - if you have low blood phosphate levels

 - if you take medicines for irregular heartbeat, seizures, or thyroid problems

 Some MEDICINES MAY INTERACT with sevelamer.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Ciprofloxacin because its effectiveness may be decreased by sevelamer
+- Ciprofloxacin or mycophenolate mofetil because their effectiveness may be decreased by sevelamer

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if sevelamer may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.